pzprado/eth-belgrade/README.md

 ## Development Notes
 - Employee survey data is encrypted client-side using iExec DataProtector and stored via API.
-- Admin UI displays all submitted survey data and will support aggregation via iExec iApp.
+- Admin UI displays all submitted survey data and supports aggregation/reporting via iExec iApp.
+- The iApp expects an array of survey responses, each with a `responses` object keyed by `questionId`.
 - See `.idea/PRD.md` and `.idea/TASKS.md` for requirements and progress.

 ## Status